Quantum-corrected anti-de Sitter space-time: QC maximally symmetric space-times

 \subsubsection{De Sitter space-time}

-De Sitter (dS) space-time is maximally symmetric space-time with positive scalar curvature.
+De Sitter (dS) space-time is maximally-symmetric space-time with positive scalar curvature.
 In global coordinates $(\tau, \rho, \theta , \varphi )$ the metric can be written as

 where the cosmological constant is $\Lambda = 3a^{2}>0$ and $a$ is an inverse length scale.
-The preferred quantum state on dS is the Bunch-Davies state \cite{Bunch:1978yq,Allen:1985ux}, which is the unique maximally symmetric Hadamard state for a massless, conformally coupled, scalar field.
+The preferred quantum state on dS is the Bunch-Davies state \cite{Bunch:1978yq,Allen:1985ux}, which is the unique maximally-symmetric Hadamard state for a massless, conformally-coupled, scalar field.
 The RSET in this state is (setting $\hbar =1$ from henceforth) \cite{Bunch:1978yq,Page:1982fm,Tadaki:1988cn}

-In this case the QCEE \eqref{eq:SCEE} give the QC metric to be dS space-time with a renormalized cosmological constant:
+In this case the QCEE \eqref{eq:QCEE} give the QC metric to be dS space-time with a renormalized cosmological constant: